npms-io/npms-analyzer/docs/architecture.md

 ### Observers

-Observers continuously push modules to the queue whenever they see fit.
+Observers continuously push packages to the queue whenever they see fit.

-- realtime - Observes the replicated `npm` registry for changes, pushing new or updated modules into the analyze queue.
+- realtime - Observes the replicated `npm` registry for changes, pushing new or updated packages into the analyze queue.
-- stale - Fetches modules that were not analyzed for some time, pushing them to the queue.
+- stale - Fetches packages that were not analyzed for some time, pushing them to the queue.

 ### Queue

-The queue holds all modules that are waiting to be analyzed.
+The queue holds all packages that are waiting to be analyzed.
 This component gives us:

 - Burst protection
-- No loss of modules on crashes or failures
+- No loss of packages on crashes or failures
 - Automatic retries

 ### Analyze

 The analyze is a simple pipeline that produces an analysis result:

-1. Fetches the module data
+1. Fetches the package data
 2. Downloads the source code
 3. Runs the Collectors
 4. Runs the evaluators